cochoa0x1/unscented-kalman-filter/README.md

 ---

 This project implements an unscented kalman filter to track a vehicle using the Constant Turn Rate and Velocity (CTRV) Model.
 This was done as a project for the udacity self-driving car program.
+Lots of the code was supplied and/or from the instructional material.

 #####Result RMSE (/data/obj_pose-laser-radar-synthetic-input.txt):
 * 0.0635457